lkodinsson/MARS/Fantasy/Ancestries.md

 **Stats** Lupines get +1 Strength and +1 Dexterity, plus any size modifiers.

-**Natural weapon, bite** Deals STR+r4 piercing damage (crit +6), has the features: Bypass 2, Momentum, Swift
+**Vigilance** Lupines can see in both daylight and poorly lit areas with ease, and get a +1 bonus to perception checks using smell to detect other creatures.

-**Natural weapon, claw** Deals STR+r6 slashing damage (crit +4), has the features: Bypass 2, Cleave, Swift
+**Natural Weapon: Bite** STR+r6 piercing damage, Crit +4, Momentum

-**Vigilance** Lupines have very sharp senses.
-They can see in both daylight and poorly lit areas, and they receive +1 to perception checks to sense other creatures.
+**Natural Weapon: Claw** STR+r4 piercing/slashing damage, Crit +6, Swift

 **Size** Lupines can be be medium or large sized, but are typically large sized.